 Investors sent AOL Inc shares down sharply on Wednesday on lower than expected first-quarter revenue and as the company warned that advertising sales would remain under pressure through the rest of the year.

-AOL's shares fell more than 8 percent in early trading.
+AOL's shares fell almost 12 percent in late morning trading.

-Additionally, the company said that it sold its instant- messaging service ICQ to Digital Sky Technologies Limited for $187.5 million and that it is pursuing a sale of social networking site Bebo.
+Additionally, the company said that it sold its instant- messaging service ICQ to Digital Sky Technologies Ltd for $187.5 million and that it is pursuing a sale of social networking site Bebo.

 Credit Suisse analyst John Blackledge said in a research note that while AOL's overall results were better than expected, display advertising should continue to underperform the market while search declines will continue for the next few years.

-The company said domestic AOL subscribers to its Internet access service fell 26 percent while subscription revenue decreased 28 percent to $282.7 million year-over-year.
+The company said domestic AOL subscribers to its Internet access service fell 26 percent while subscription revenue decreased 28 percent to $282.7 million year to year.

-AOL's shares were down 8.9 percent, or $2.48, at $25.46 on the New York Stock Exchange in early trading.
-(Reporting by Jennifer Saba, editing by Maureen Bavdek)
+AOL's shares were down 11.9 percent, or $3.34, at $24.67 on the New York Stock Exchange in late morning trading.
+(Reporting by Jennifer Saba, editing by Maureen Bavdek and Gerald E. McCormick)